Ignacio-Freire/Ignacio-Freire/README.md

 Getting ready for Web3.0!

+From the 🦕dinos🦖 to the 🚀moon🌘!

 ## Currently...

-Working on several proyects ranging from COBOL to Solidity.
-Yes, as you heard, from the 🦕dinos🦖 to the 🚀moon🌘!

-Started at [LossLess.cash](https://lossless.cash/) recently as a full time Solidity developer.
-An amazing protocol that is the first DeFi hack mitigation tool for token creators.
+Working as a Core Solidity Dev at Lossless, developing the first DeFi hack mitigation tool for tokens and the cryptospace.

 ## Where to find me...